imohag9/POMLSDK.jl/docs/src/usage/content_types.md

 ```@meta
-CurrentModule = POMLSDK
+CurrentModule = PomlSDK
 ```
 # Content Types

-This guide explains how to add different types of content to your prompts using POMLSDK.jl.
+This guide explains how to add different types of content to your prompts using PomlSDK.jl.

 ## Text Content